This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 Using on-tool water suppression

-Providing the right equipment isn’t enough to control dust risks.
+Providing the right equipment is not enough to control dust risks.
 The equipment must also be operated correctly and be properly maintained.
 Pay particular attention to each stage below:

 Provide training for workers